jedisct1/libsodium-doc/libsodium_users/README.md

   minimal sodium plugin for Cordova - for iOS and Android.
 * [EdCert](https://docs.rs/edcert/): A Rust crate to sign and verify content using Ed25519.
-* [Etebase](https://www.etebase.com/): An Open Source SDK and backend to build end-to-end encrypted applications.
+* [Etebase](https://www.etebase.com/): An open source SDK and backend to build end-to-end encrypted applications.
 * [Folly](https://github.com/facebook/folly): An open-source C++ library developed and used at Facebook.
 * [Halite](https://github.com/paragonie/halite): High-level cryptography
   interface for PHP.
 * [Hyperledger Indy](https://github.com/hyperledger/indy-sdk): Everything needed to build applications that interact with an Indy distributed identity ledger.
 * [Innovault](https://innovault.io): A toolkit to store sensitive data from web forms in an encrypted database.
-* [libopaque](https://github.com/stef/libopaque): an implementation of the OPAQUE protocol.
+* [libopaque](https://github.com/stef/libopaque): An implementation of the OPAQUE protocol.
 * [libSQRL](https://sqrlid.com/libsqrl/): SQRL authentication library.
 * [MEGA SDK](https://github.com/meganz/sdk): SDK by mega.nz, a secure cloud
   storage provider that protects your data, thanks to end-to-end encryption.